Opinión | Reasons to be proud

 Those benefits are, without a doubt, material.
 For many years, Spain has been a net recipient of EU funds, which have helped modernize the country.
 But Spaniards also value less-tangible benefits.
 Survey after survey (and this latest is no exception) highlight among the major achievements of the EU the right to live and work throughout the Union and the elimination of physical borders between member states.
 Decades of international isolation by the Franco dictatorship help to explain this.
 Spaniards are aware that things are better when they are open to the world.

 The 40 years of dictatorship explain other things: Europe has meant democracy, the rule of law and social progress.
 These issues, despite the serious crisis, are not easily forgotten.
 And less so in a country that doesn’t stand out for having a strong national identity or much confidence in its politicians and institutions.
-The terrain is inhospitable for the far right, as the Real Instituto Elcano’s report points out: “The Spanish exception: the failure of populist right-wing groups despite unemployment, inequality and immigration.”
+The terrain is inhospitable for the far right, as the Real Instituto Elcano’s report points out: “The Spanish Exception: Unemployment, inequality and immigration, but no right-wing populist parties.”

 The 40 years of dictatorship explain other things: Europe has meant democracy, the rule of law and social progress